 Arriving at Russell Falls Tasmania

 Russell Falls is located within Mount Field National Park, just 1 hour out of Hobart.
 The drive from Hobart to Russell Falls passes through the beautiful Derwent Valley following the Derwent River for most of the way.
-You will find the trailhead to Russell Falls at the Mount Field National Park visitor centre.
-Map below.
+You will find the trailhead to Russell Falls at the Mount Field National Park visitor centre, which is pinpointed on the map below.